home-assistant-libs/python-matter-server/README.md

 [![Open your Home Assistant instance and show your service developer tools.](https://my.home-assistant.io/badges/developer_services.svg)](https://my.home-assistant.io/redirect/developer_services/)

-Each time the server restarts you will need to provide it your Wi-Fi credentials via the `set_wifi` service to be able to onboard Wi-Fi devices.
+Each time the server restarts you will need to provide it your Wi-Fi credentials via the `matter_experimental.set_wifi` service to be able to onboard Wi-Fi devices.

-Once done, you can onboard devices by sending the content of a QR code to the `commission` service.
+Once done, you can onboard devices by sending the content of a QR code to the `matter_experimental.commission` service.

 ### Using the Python CHIP REPL